mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 I had matched with a guy who had served in the same mission as me.
 His name was Carl.
 I was surprised when I saw his profile.
 I didn’t know him that much, as he and I had never served in the same zone together.
 But he wasn’t a bad-looking guy.
 I asked him if we could meet, so we met on the main floor of the library.

 “I knew there had to be someone else in the mission!”
 Carl said in the middle of our conversation.

 “Yeah, I definitely kept those feelings deeply suppressed though,” I said.
 “Dating guys never crossed my mind until about a month ago.”

 “I was actually writing to a girl during my mission.
-When I came home, my parents set me up on a date with her and me.
+When I came home, my parents set me up on a date with her.
 I broke up with her after that date.
 I started using dating apps soon after that, and I dated a guy named Will for a few months.
 He and I actually thought about getting married.”

 I had never heard about a gay couple at BYU thinking about getting married.
 “You dated a guy?
 Are you not dating him anymore?”